ddean4040/BP-Group-Reservations/readme.txt

 `jdoe@example.com, level=mod` (replace `mod` with `admin` to save a group admin spot.)

 = Can I store other data in the reservation? =
 * Sure!
-You can store attributes with '`key=value` pairs, separated by commas.
+You can store attributes with `key=value` pairs, separated by commas.
 This plugin won't process those values, but it will fire actions for you to use them.

 == Changelog ==

+= 1.1 =
+* Fixed: removed diagnostic output
+* Changed: address comparison is case-insensitive, just like email addresses!

 = 1.0 =
 * Initial release

 == Upgrade Notice ==

+= 1.1 =
+* Made address comparison case-insensitive, removed some diagnostic output